PHLReview

 These huge cubes of crispy potatoes get sprinkled with peppery rub, and then come topped with scallions and pickled jalapeños that add some oniony and sweet flavor.
 Plus they throw in a herby goddess sauce for dipping purposes.

-Càphê Roasters review image
+Càphê Roasters image

 Bánh Mì